CRO Strategy Intermediate

 Why Micro-Conversions Matter in CRO

-1. Funnel visibility
+1. Funnel Visibility

 Tracking only macro-conversions hides where users drop off.
 Tracking micro-conversions reveals the exact funnel step causing the most loss.